lancenacabuan/Shaliah/README.md

     polytheism by appealing to the unity of substance and the cooperative unity of will among the three.
-He, like Justin, sees the Son as deriving from the Father's substance (often using analogies like a plant and root, or a spring and river–connected yet distinct).
-He firmly holds that there was a time when the Son was with the Father yet distinct (though some have read Tertullian as implying the Son/Word emanated at creation time–a point of debate).
+He, like Justin, sees the Son as deriving from the Father's substance (often using analogies like a plant and root, or a spring and river – connected yet distinct).
+He firmly holds that there was a time when the Son was with the Father yet distinct (though some have read Tertullian as implying the Son/Word emanated at creation time – a point of debate).
 Regardless, Tertullian's importance is in providing *vocabulary* and a framework that would eventually be refined in Nicene theology.